vinitshahdeo/ParkingLot/README.md

 - `isCarEqual()` : Checks whether two cars are equal or not.

-## Dependencies Used

-- [Mocha](https://mochajs.org/): A JavaScript test framework for Node.js programs.
-Learn more [here](https://mochajs.org/).

-- [Chai](https://www.chaijs.com/): A BDD/TDD assertion library for Node.js and it can be paired with any JS testing framework.
-Learn more [here](https://www.chaijs.com/).

-- [Chalk](https://www.npmjs.com/package/chalk): A npm module used to style terminal string.
-Learn more [here](https://www.npmjs.com/package/chalk).

-- [ESLint](https://eslint.org/): A static code analysis tool for identifying problematic patterns found in JavaScript code.
-It covers both code quality and coding style issues.
-Learn more [here](https://eslint.org/).

-- [pkg](): It is used to package a Node.js project into an executable that can be run even on devices without Node.js installed.
-Learn more [here](https://www.npmjs.com/package/pkg).

 ## Test Scripts

 Tests are written using [Mocha](https://mochajs.org/) and can be run using `npm test`